-Groundwater recharge of the Subbasin primarily occurs from the flow of the Sacramento River and the other streams and tributaries in the Subbasin (DWR, 2004).
+Groundwater recharge of the Subbasin primarily occurs from the flow of the Sacramento River and the other streams and tributaries in the Subbasin.
+Some recharge likely occurs to the east of the Subbasin boundary (DWR, 2004).
 Some of the groundwater recharge contributions from smaller streams and tributaries likely support low flow conditions in the Sacramento River as baseflow.
-Relatively high hydraulic conductivity of streambeds and soils located adjacent to these streams create favorable conditions for percolation of surface water (Figure 2-27).
-However, the Soil Agricultural Groundwater Banking Index (SAGBI; O'Geen et al., 2015), which indicates the suitability of land for groundwater recharge by flooding, gives "poor" deep percolation rating to many areas of flood plains and natural levees of streams despite the presence of highly conductive surficial soils (Figure 2-32).
+Relatively high hydraulic conductivity of streambeds and soils located adjacent to these streams create favorable conditions for percolation of surface water (Figure 2-30).
+However, the Soil Agricultural Groundwater Banking Index (SAGBI; O'Geen et al., 2015), which indicates the suitability of land for groundwater recharge by flooding, gives "poor" deep percolation rating to many areas of flood plains and natural levees of streams despite the presence of highly conductive surficial soils (Figure 2-35).
 The poor rating in these areas can be attributed to the presence of low-permeable soil layers and a relatively shallow groundwater table, which are unfavorable for groundwater banking operations or managed aquifer recharge.
-Lastly, recharge likely also occurs along 1) the mountain front due to runoff and groundwater movement down into the valley, 2) disperse aerial recharge from natural precipitation, and 3) irrigation water.
+Lastly, recharge likely also occurs along 1) the hill front due to runoff and groundwater movement down into the valley, 2) disperse aerial recharge from natural precipitation, and 3) irrigation water.

-Seasonal wetlands exist adjacent to many streams, and most notably along the Sacramento River (Figure 2-33).
-A small portion of the Sacramento River National Wildlife Refuge, a managed wetland, also exists at the southern part of the Subbasin (Figure 2-31).
+Seasonal wetlands exist adjacent to many streams, and most notably along the Sacramento River (Figure 2-36).
+A portion of the Sacramento River National Wildlife Refuge, a managed wetland, also exists at the southern part of the Subbasin (Figure 2-34).
 These wetlands may indicate the seasonal occurrence of groundwater discharge when the groundwater table rises to the land surface.
 However, data are not available to distinguish between wetlands fed by groundwater and those fed by surface water (from streams and precipitation run-off).
 A direct source of recharge to deeper geologic formations like Tuscan Unit B occurs where the formations outcrop on the eastern edge of the Subbasin (DWR, 2003).

-2.2.1.8 Data Gaps and Uncertainty
+2.2.1.8.
+Data Gaps and Uncertainty